JustSid/Firedrake/README.md

 Building Firedrake requires a linux machine and some common binaries.
 If you use the Sublime Text project, you can simply use `cmd + b`, or your local equivalent, to build the project.
 Otherwise, the `build.sh` file contains everything needed to build it and it can be invoked directly.

-However, before you can build, you need to symlink the `/lib/libc` folder into the `sys` folder, as the kernel shares the C library with the user land.
-Additionally, you need the following packages installed:
+However, before you can build, you need to create a bunch of symlinks, which can be done by running `setup.sh`.

-* GCC
+* LLVM/Clang 3.5
 * binutils
 * xorriso
 * grub-mkrescue